easonlin404/avl.github.io/recruit/webdev.md

 > **IMPORTANT:**
 > We HIGHLY recommend you setup a live web server with a blank static web page (e.g. Django, Rails, Node.js) **BEFORE** your exam.
 It will save you a lot of time during the exam. (e.g. Django, Rails, Node.js)

+1. This online assessment's score will determine your engineering level (position) and your salary range.
 1. You will have **2.5 hours**.
 1. You will be given a list of web app features at the start of the exam via email.
 1. **Pick a few features.**